lawrenae/kuduwiki/Configurable-settings.md

     [config]
     SCM_BUILD_ARGS=-p:Configuration=Debug;PublishProfile=MyChainedTransform

+As another example, to do a clean build, you can use:

+    SCM_BUILD_ARGS=-t:Clean;Compile

 ### Taking over the script generator command line

 Kudu uses the `azure site deploymentscript` command described [here](http://blog.amitapple.com/post/38418009331/azurewebsitecustomdeploymentpart2) to generate a deployment script.
 By default, it figures out what parameters to pass by looking at the files in the repo to determine the project type (e.g. Node, ASP.NET, ...).